 We ensure that the staff we appoint to the school are suitable.
-Our recruitment procedures are rigorous, and we follow the statutory guidance published in part 3 of Keeping Children Safe in Education (2022).
-Vetting and barring checks are undertaken on staff, supply teachers, governors and volunteers.
+Our recruitment procedures are rigorous, and we follow the statutory guidance published in part 3 of Keeping Children Safe in Education (2024).
+Vetting, social media checks and barring checks are undertaken on staff, supply teachers, governors and volunteers.